-- Firstly, a total of 103 varieties of Opossum exist.
+- Firstly, a total of 103 varieties of the animal known as the Opossum exist.
 The one pictured here represents the Virginia Opossum.
 It is native to the Virginia region of the United States, in North America.

-- It also served as the first of the 103 species to be given the name.
-Further, the name itself came from the language of the local Algonquin tribe of Native Americans.
+- In addition, it also served as the first of the 103 species to be given the well-known common name.
+Further, the name itself came from the native language of the local Algonquin tribe of Native Americans.

 - Moreover, the species has particularly unspecialized biology, flexible diet, and an impressive reproductive strategy.
 This makes it a successful colonizer and adapter to diverse locations and conditions.

-- This particular Opossum also remains one of three mammals which share the record for the shortest gestation period on earth: only 12 days.
+- This particular Opossum also remains one of three mammals which share a highly unusual record.
+That’s because they share the record for the shortest gestation period on earth, numbering only 12 days.

 Opossum Physical Description